RevoTale/obsidian-folder-by-tags-distributor/README.md

 Be careful!
 If there is a demand to configure such things with settings, feel free to discuss it on GitHub.

+**Warning!**
+If you use Obsidian Templates, please, add a folder containing your templates to list of excluded folders in setting of this plugin.

 **Please read carefully next sections to avoid incorrect expectations.
 Backup your vault before usage to avoid disappointment.**

 ## How does it work?
 Here is what happens under the hood when you trigger redistribution command.